OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/ExcessiveAgency.md

 Versus Insecure Output Handling
 > **Insecure Output Handling** involves malicious output being created by a LLM, which is then consumed by a downstream system without proper sanitisation.
 >
-> **Excessive Agency** involves undesirable actions being taken by a LLM in a downstream system due to excessive permissions.
+> **Excessive Agency** involves undesirable actions being taken by a downstream system in response to LLM output.

 Versus Prompt Injection:
 > **Prompt Injection** is one of the main triggers for driving an LLM to behave in an undesirable way.